panzarino/panzarino.github.io/source/_posts/2016-02-05-mlbgame-release.md

 Of course those are just a few important stats, with many more available stats which you can check out in [`statmap.py`](https://github.com/zachpanz88/mlbgame/blob/master/mlbgame/statmap.py).

 Looks like the pitching did fairly well that game, but how was the hitting?
-Lets loop through the hitters and print out their basic stats:
+Let's loop through the hitters and print out their basic stats:

 {% highlight python %}
 for player in stats['home_batting']: